Optimal Carrying Capacity – Agricology Podcast

 In Conversation With Bill Grayson

 In this fourth episode we are joined by renowned conservation grazier Bill Grayson who brings us his perspective on the concept of optimal carrying capacity and the way that it is deployed within the system he and his wife Cath run as part of the Morecambe Bay Conservation Grazing Company.
-He discusses how they go about planning putting animals on to a piece of land, the various practical considerations, and the role livestock play and the benefits they can bring to the land, along with the main challenges in relation to the conservation grazing picture, with the pervading opinion that ruminants are causing climate change.
-We touch on the impacts of stocking rate, forage management, breed selection, extended calving period, the set stocking versus mob grazing approach, the importance of balancing ecological health, and the difference between ‘maximum sustainable output’ (essentially an economic interpretation) and optimal carrying capacity, and how it fits with agroecological principles.
+He discusses how they go about planning putting animals on to a piece of land, the various practical considerations, and the role livestock play and the benefits they can bring to the land, along with some of the challenges faced within conservation grazing against a backdrop of a pervading opinion of ruminants causing climate change.
+We touch on the impacts of stocking rate, forage management, breed selection, extended calving period, the set stocking versus mob grazing approach, and the difference between ‘maximum sustainable output’ (essentially an economic interpretation) and optimal carrying capacity, and how it fits with agroecological principles.

 “I accept that if you manage it in one way, the vegetation changes, and that may alter the carrying capacity, so there is some difficult questions about which way you want to direct it according to the management you apply… but I’ve always been comfortable with the idea that there is a carrying capacity … it’s quite clear with the way that we farm that we have to stay within that, and possibly below it, for it to deliver the nature conservation objectives and there are obviously financial implications in doing that…”